camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 * `loginDelayMaxTime`
 * `loginDelayBase`

 These properties are configured in seconds.
-If you need to setup 1 minute to max delay time for example, you need to put `60` which is seconds representation of one minute.
+If you need to setup a maximum delay time of one minute, for example, you need to set `60`, which represents the one minute in seconds.
-After the user failed to login max attempt number, this user will be locked and and will be not able to login again until admin user unlocks it.
+After a user fails to login for a maximum number of attempts, the user will be locked and will not be able to login again until an admin user unlocks the account.

-Here is the example of the configuration:
+Here is an example of the configuration:
 ```xml
     <!-- login configuration -->
     <property name="loginMaxAttempts" value="5" />